 OPPD has a five-unit fossil fuel-fired generating plant at the North Omaha Power Station.
 Units #1-3 were converted to burn natural gas in 2016.
 Units #4-5 continue to burn coal.
 This Station has an existing landfill permitted under NDEE Title 132 regulations for fossil fuel combustion ash disposal areas.
-The North Omaha Station Ash Disposal Area is permitted and will continue to receive CCR for disposal both before and after October 19, 2015.
+The North Omaha Station Ash Disposal Area is permitted will continue to receive CCR for disposal both before and after October 19, 2015.

 This Post-Closure Plan, prepared in accordance with Nebraska Department of Environment and Energy (NDEE) Title 132, Chapter 4 and updated to comply with the federal CCR rule, provides a description of monitoring and maintenance activities, frequencies, and post-closure use of the North Omaha Ash Disposal Area.
-This Post-Closure Plan must be amended whenever there is a change in the operation of the CCR landfill that would substantially affect the written post-closure plan or after post-closure activities have commenced, unanticipated events necessitate a revision of the written post-closure plan.
-OPPD will not implement modifications to the design or operations of the North Omaha Ash Disposal Area that would result in modifications to this Post-Closure Plan without prior approval from NDEE.
+This Post-Closure Plan is amended as part of the major modification for closure in 2024.
+It must be further amended whenever there is a change in the operation of the CCR landfill that would substantially affect the written post-closure plan or after post-closure activities have commenced, unanticipated events necessitate a revision of the written post-closure plan.
+OPPD will not implement modifications to the design or operations of the North Omaha Ash Disposal Area that would result inmodifications to this Post-Closure Plan without prior approval from NDEE.